The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 intelligent evolved in human beings from earlier, more

-primitive domain specific reasoning schemes.
+primitive domain specific capacities.
 It might be that

 the evolution of human intelligence was a matter of the